Zee-naab/TimeOff_Service/timeoff-service/README.md

 2. Start the main service: `cd .. && npm run start:dev`
 3. Open Swagger UI at http://localhost:3000/api/docs
 4. Create employees, locations, and leave types via the API
-5. Create leave balance records, or use `POST /sync/batch` to pull all balances from HCM
+5. Seed leave balance records via `POST /leave-balances`, or use `POST /sync/batch` to pull all balances from HCM
 6. Submit time-off requests and approve/reject them
+7. Run `POST /sync/realtime` after an anniversary bonus to pull the updated balance into the local ledger